Justice Party (South Korea): Political position

 The Justice Party's political position is mainly referred to as centre-left.
 However, in South Korea's conservative political structure, it is also called left-wing.
 In the South Korean political landscape, where the liberal Democratic Party (DPK) and the conservative People Power Party compete, JP is perceived as very radical.
 Candidates from both parties evaluated Justice Party candidate Sim Sang-jung as a radical, though some experts in South Korea have also evaluated the Justice Party as closer to the moderate than centre-left like social democratic parties in Europe.
 Also, some researchers have evaluated the JP as being centrist in German political standards.

 The Justice Party officially advocates social democracy and liberalism.
 The party symbol is derived from the first letter L of "Labor" and "Liberty".
 JP rejects social conservatism and takes a socially progressive stance on LGBT rights issues.
 JP has a prominent cultural liberal tendency, and is also considered a "social-liberal" party compared to the DPK, which is relatively "conservative-liberal" compared to the JP.
 Major JP politicians, including Jang Hye-young, criticize the DPK, but have a fairly favorable view of the U.S. Democratic Party style of modern liberalism and Joe Biden.

 JP values fiscal responsibility and advocates tax increases for the creation of a welfare state.
 JP also opposes basic income.
 However, they are active in the area of labor rights, where left-liberal populists in the DPK are generally less interested.

+Before the 2024 South Korean legislative election, most members of liberal-centrist factions left the party.
+After the party became extra-parliamentary, left-socialist tendencies emerged as the mainstream faction.
+In 2025 South Korean presidential election, party's new leader Kwon Yeong-guk declared a left-wing electoral alliance called Solidarity Council for The Social Transformation with Labor Party and Green Party Korea.

 The Justice Party, like historical social-democratic to progressive parties or the liberal Uri Party in the past, advocates the abolition of the National Security Act.